TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.16.md

 ---

-but Peter was standing at the door without.
-So the other disciple, who was known unto the high priest, went out and spake unto her that kept the door, and brought in Peter.
+but Peter was standing at the door outside.
+So the other disciple, who was known to the high priest, went out and spoke to her who kept the door, and brought in Peter.